What led Google to abandon Google Glass

 Additionally, privacy concerns have been raised regarding the product's ability to discreetly record videos and take photos.

-In conclusion, while Google Glass had potential as a groundbreaking piece of technology, it ultimately failed due to its lack of clear use cases and high price.
+In conclusion, while Google Glass had potential as a groundbreaking piece of technology, it ultimately failed due to a lack of clear use cases and high price tag.

 Privacy concerns also played a role in its downfall.

-It serves as an example of how even revolutionary ideas can fail when not properly marketed or priced for their target audience.
+It serves as an example of how even revolutionary ideas can fail when they are not properly marketed or priced to their target audience.

 Conclusion

-In conclusion, Google Glass was a promising technology that did not meet consumer expectations.
+In conclusion, Google Glass was a promising technology that failed to meet consumer expectations.

 The main reason for its downfall was the lack of practicality and privacy concerns associated with the device.

-Many people felt uncomfortable wearing a camera on their face, which led to a social backlash against the product.
+Many people felt uncomfortable wearing a camera on their face, which generated a social backlash against the product.

-Furthermore, the high initial price and limited functionality made it difficult for average users to justify purchasing the device.
+Additionally, the high initial price and limited functionality made it difficult for everyday users to justify purchasing the device.

-While Google has tried to market Glass as a futuristic tool for business professionals and tech enthusiasts, it has failed to gain traction in either market.
+While Google tried to market Glass as a futuristic tool for business professionals and technology enthusiasts, it ultimately failed to gain traction in either market.

 Despite this setback, Google has continued to invest in augmented reality technology with products like Google Lens and ARCore.